malminhas/raspberrypi-xmastree/README.md

 * **Audio**: `christmas tree speak` (plays bundled MP3 from `speech.mp3`)
 * **TTS**: `christmas tree generate <your message here>` (generates speech locally)
 * **Music**: `christmas tree sing` (plays configured song from `08-I-Wish-it-Could-be-Christmas-Everyday.mp3`)

+### Audio Playback

+The script uses VLC for MP3 playback with ALSA output.
+It automatically:

+* Detects the ReSpeaker device and extracts the ALSA card number from the device name
+* Configures VLC to use `plughw:X,0` (where X is the detected card number) for audio output
+* Uses the `plughw` plugin which automatically handles sample rate conversion and channel mapping
+* Sets playback volume to 10% (adjustable in the `play_mp3` method)

+During audio playback (speak, generate, or sing commands), the LEDs are temporarily turned off and restored to the previous mode when playback completes.

 ### Configuration